 The Society has a present policy of appropriation for distribution each year of 4.5% of its endowment fund's average market value over the prior twenty quarters through the third quarter of the year proceeding the year in which the distribution is to be made.
 This policy takes into consideration the long-term expected return on its endowment and the objective to maintain its purchasing power.
 Depending upon market conditions and the needs and available resources of the Society, appropriations for expenditure may be temporarily suspended to facilitate preservation of the endowment or be made in excess of the spending policy as deemed prudent by the Board.
+In 2015, the Board approved \$566,771 as the draw based on the 4.5% policy, and an additional draw of \$950,000 to fund expanding operations.
+Of this budgeted \$950,000, \$383,229 was needed.
+In 2016, the Board approved \$596,834 as the draw based on the 4.5% policy, and an additional draw of \$720,000.
+Of this \$720,000, only \$303,166 was needed.
+These amounts are reflected in net investment return, less amount appropriated for operations on the 2016 and 2015 statement of activities.

 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor imposed restrictions require the Society to retain as a fund of perpetual duration.
 In accordance with generally accepted accounting principles, deficiencies of this nature are reported in unrestricted net assets.
-Such deficiencies amounted to (\$1,267) as of December 31, 2015.
-There were no such deficiencies as of December 31, 2014.
+Such deficiencies amounted to (\$382) and (\$1,267) as of December 31, 2016 and 2015, respectively.